skyfielders/python-skyfield/skyfield/documentation/time.rst

-1. Positions affected by the Earth’s rotation, like altitude and azimuth angles, will gradually grow less precise over the years without updated Earth positions from new ∆T files.
+1. Positions affected by the Earth’s rotation, like altitude and azimuth angles, will gradually grow less precise over the years without updated Earth rotation angles from new ∆T files.

-2. Dates in UTC will be off by one or more whole seconds, once leap seconds occur that were not included in Skyfield’s copy of the leap second file.
+2. Dates in UTC will be off by one or more whole seconds once leap seconds occur that were not included in Skyfield’s copy of the leap second file.

-The two ∆T files include no explicit expiration date, but you can check the date of the last measured value of ∆T as well as the date of the final speculative prediction:
+The two ∆T files that chronicle the gradual drift in the Earth’s rotation rate include no explicit expiration date.
+But you can check the date of the last measured value of ∆T as well as the date of the final speculative prediction:

 .. testcode::